-Is driving Uber or Lyft a dangerous job?
+Is Driving Uber or Lyft a Dangerous Job?

-However, as a general safety rule, drivers have a required duty of care in their contractual duties of transportation with their passengers.
+It should not be.
+Uber and Lyft are not dangerous modes of transportation per se.
+As a safety rule, drivers have a required duty of care in their contractual duties of transportation with their passengers.

 To avoid liability, drivers and operators are expected to do whatever it takes to make sure that their passengers arrive safely at their respective destinations.

 Examples of these negligent acts are tailgating, speed driving, texting while driving, or driving under the influence of drugs or alcohol.